bekencorp/bk_avdk_smp/projects/jpeg_decode_example/README.md

    - Software decoding supports both YUV420 and YUV422 format images, and requires image width to be a multiple of 2, with no restrictions on height
 4. Software decoders running on DTCM typically provide faster decoding speeds than regular software decoders
 5. Frame buffer resources are limited; avoid occupying too many buffers simultaneously
+6. In the input frame, the length within the structure needs to be set to the actual valid data length, and in the output frame, the size within the structure needs to be set to the maximum storable size;
+   A length of 0 for the input frame or a size of 0 for the output frame will result in decoding errors;